PARENTS, ALUMNI, FRIENDS and SUPPORTERS

-The School will also keep information for a long time as part of its wider legal and regulatory obligations, even if that information is no longer needed for marketing, development or fundraising purposes.
+The Foundation will also keep information for a long time as part of its wider legal and regulatory obligations, even if that information is no longer needed for marketing, development or fundraising purposes.
 This is especially relevant to former staff, pupils and parents.
-For more information on how personal information is used by the School more widely please contact the Foundation Secretary.
+For more information on how personal data is used by the Foundation more widely please contact the Foundation Bursar at email@example.com.

 Further information and guidance

-Like other organisations we need to keep your information safe, up to date, only use it for what we said we would, destroy it when we no longer need it and most importantly - treat the information we get fairly.
+Like other organisations we need to keep your personal data safe, up to date, only use it for what we said we would, destroy it when we no longer need it and most importantly - treat the information we get fairly.

 If you fail to provide certain information when requested, we may not be able to provide the information or service you have requested.
 We may also be prevented from complying with our legal obligations.